jy0205/LaVIT/VideoLaVIT/README.md

 Consider giving this repository a star and cite Video-LaVIT in your publications if it helps your research.

 ```
-@article{jin2024video,
+@inproceedings{jin2024video,
   title={Video-LaVIT: Unified Video-Language Pre-training with Decoupled Visual-Motional Tokenization},
-  author={Jin, Yang and Sun, Zhicheng and Xu, Kun and Chen, Liwei and Jiang, Hao and Huang, Quzhe and Song, Chengru and Liu, Yuliang and Zhang, Di and Song, Yang and others},
+  author={Jin, Yang and Sun, Zhicheng and Xu, Kun and Chen, Liwei and Jiang, Hao and Huang, Quzhe and Song, Chengru and Liu, Yuliang and Zhang, Di and Song, Yang and Gai, Kun and Mu, Yadong},
-  journal={arXiv preprint arXiv:2402.03161},
+  booktitle={International Conference on Machine Learning},
+  pages={22185--22209},
   year={2024}
 }